ACCELERATING THE TRANSITION TO RENEWABLE ENERGY WITH

 The Gringo Kings

 The Gringo Kings sprang out of Ed Harlow’s love of the famed Cuban Salsa band, Cubanismo.
-Imitation of Cubanismo preceded Harlow to shift The Gringo Kings’ repertoire to integrate his Jazz roots into subsequent compositions and arrangements.
+Imitation of Cubanismo preceded Harlow to shift The Gringo Kings’ repertoire to integrate his Jazz roots into his latest compositions and arrangements.
 This includes influences from Duke Ellington, Count Basie, Sonny Rollins, Stan Getz and many other giants of Jazz.
-Covers of Chicago and The Beatles complimenting Harlow’s numerous inventive originals.
+Covers of Chicago and The Beatles compliment Harlow’s numerous inventive originals.

 The Gringo Kings is a Latin Jazz band in the truest sense - drawing from the giants of both styles.